 If we have a day off school and the weather is not too good, we'll jump a train to Liverpool and visit the Walker art Gallery, the museums, even have a trip on the Ferry!

 CAR INSURANCE/PUBLIC LIABILITY INSURANCE

-My car, an eight seater, is insured for business use and I have public liability insurance.
+My car is insured for business use and I have public liability insurance.
 I'm also a qualified member of the Institute of Advanced Motorists (I.A.M.) and have passed my driving test with MIDAS which is the Minibus Drivers Association.